SchlossLab/Sze_Obesity_mBio_2016/Sze_ObesityMicrobiomeMeta_PeerJ_2016.md

 Using a funnel plot to asses the bias of the 9 data sets used in this meta-analysis we can observe that there does not seem to be any significant  bias [Figure 4].
 Both funnel plots have almost equal number of studies scattered on either side of the estimated true value.

+We also investigated how the different OTUs, classified to Ruminococcaceae, that were important for the classification of obese and non-obese based on the OOB AUC performed from each study performed when analyzed with RR [Figure S4].
+There was no significant increase in RR based on the Ruminococcaceae OTU (RR = 0.98 (CI 0.63, 1.53), P-value = 0.9225).
+Thus it would seem that although Ruminococcaceae is important for classification the directionality is study dependent [Figure S4].

 *ZScore Normalization Pooled Analysis:*

 Using this approach we found that there was a significant difference in the normalized Shannon diversity between the obese and non-obese group (P-value = 0.00493) [Figure 5A].
 Further there was also a significant difference in the normalized Shannon diversity variance when the data was split between the three BMI groups (P-value = 0.03826) [Figure 5B].
 Using a Tukey post hoc test this difference was driven by the overweight versus the obese group (P-value = 0.03945).
 With respect to the B/F ratio using the ZScore normalization we found that there was no significant difference between obese and non-obese indivdiuals (P-value = 0.4516) [Figure 5C].
 Additionally, we did not observe a difference when the indivdiuals were seperated by BMI groups (P-value = 0.3317) [Figure 5D].